 - Improve brain function

-- Help stabilize blood sugar levels in people with Type 2 diabetes
+- Help stabilize blood sugar levels and insulin levels in people with Type 2 diabetes

 More About Matcha Tea for Weight Loss